 Become More Self Aware

-When you become self-aware, you get the ability to simply reorganize what is your true strength, emotions, and your limitations.
+When you become self-aware, you get the ability to simply reorganize what your true strength, emotions, and limitations are.

 You can learn what your actions are about and how this affects others.

 Becoming self-aware makes you understand how you should act and make you more thoughtful.

 To improve your self-awareness, here is what you can do :

 - Observe what others’ reactions are, and see how they react toward your behavior.

 - Keep a diary and record when you feel triggers that make you feel disruptive emotions.
 And how your thinking process gets changed.
 This information can help you understand your emotions, and you can self-regulate.

 - Ask your staff, and take feedback.
 This will help in getting the reactions that are unhelpful as well.